 Warning: Illegal string offset 'sfsi_rectfbshare' in /var/sites/r/readyfreddiego.com/public_html/wp-content/plugins/ultimate-social-media-icons/libs/controllers/sfsiocns_OnPosts.php on line 36

 In both pregnancies I was struck by Symphasis Pubis Dysfunction (SPD) a debilitating, disabling and excruciating problem with the ligaments in the pelvis where they move excessively during pregnancy.
-I describe my first experience with SPD here.
+My son was born with neonatal abstinence syndrome as I suffered from SPD – I describe my first experience with SPD here.

 After tying support belts, physio and crutches my next step was pain relief.
 This started with paracetamol and was soon upped to cocodamol, then when this was not effective at max doseage I was given oral morphine for breakthrough pain.
 I questioned the effects on the baby but was advised that there would not be any issues with the baby as it was a relatively small dose and it was being taken for pain relief, rather than if I was taking hard drugs for recreational use..!

 It was an exhausting struggle to get to my induction day, by then I couldn’t walk as it felt like my leg was going to rip off (take into account that this is WITH opiate pain killers!!)
 I was depressed and in agony every single hour of the day and night.
 Miraculously though my labour was the easiest part of my pregnancy and I really focussed.
 My midwife happened to be a schoolfriend and once Freddie was born it was she who told me we would need to stay in due to the opiate effects and be monitored.

 He was born perfectly and did not need a team to supply oxygen for breathing difficulties which the morphine could have caused.This was my first shock.
 I knew nothing about this and I suppose I didn’t really take it in.